vlcty/ansible-role-arch-mirror/README.md

 This anisble playbook creates an unoffical arch mirror for your own packages.

+**This whole thing is still work in progress**

 ## Requirements

 You need an arch server somewhere to host your packages and of course your own packages.
 You also need a PGP key for your mirror.
-Packages and the database are signed with this key.
+Packages and the database are signed with that key.

 You can find the necessary steps for the key generation under "Creating a GPG key".